SumoLogic/sumologic-documentation/docs/manage/security/set-password-policy.md

     * **Passwords expire in.** This setting allows an admin to set the number of days after a user’s password was last changed to when the user is forced to change their password.
 The minimum is **30 days**.
     * **Password reuse after.** This setting is the number of times a password must be changed before a previously used password can be reused.
 From the menu, select the number of changes.
 For example, if you choose **5 Changes**, a password can be reused after five new passwords have been used in a user's account.
-    * **Disallow weak password policy**.
+    * **Disallow weak passwords**.
 Users will not be able to save a password if Sumo Logic determines it is weak.
 For example, a password is considered weak if it is:
        * Obtained from previous breaches.
        * A dictionary word.
        * Contains repetitive or sequential characters, for example, ‘aaaaaa’, ‘1234abcd’.